BLAKE3-team/BLAKE3/b3sum/README.md

         --no-mmap     Disables memory mapping.
 Currently this also disables multithreading.
         --no-names    Omits filenames in the output
+        --quiet       Skips printing OK for each successfully verified file.
+                      Must be used with --check.
         --raw         Writes raw output bytes to stdout, rather than hex.
                       --no-names is implied.
 In this case, only a single input is allowed.